-John F. Kennedy, Jr. planned to leave the bulk of his holdings to his wife, Caroline Bassett-Kennedy, or their children.
-But John and Caroline died together in a plane crash last July without leaving any issue.
-Therefore, his property wills go to the children of his sister, Caroline Kennedy Schlossberg.
-The bulk of his estate is left to the beneficiaries of a trust he established in 1983.
-Kennedy also left the scrimshaw, or carved whale ivory, set once owned by his father to nephew John O.K..
+John F. Kennedy, Jr. planned to leave the majority of his possessions to his spouse, Caroline Bassett-Kennedy, or their children.
+But unfortunately, John and Caroline tragecally died in a plane crash.
+However, they didn't have any children, so his property was inherited by the children of his sister, Caroline Kennedy Schlossberg.
+Most of his estate was distributed among the beneficiaries of a trust he created in 1983.
+Kennedy also left the scrimshaw (carved whale ivory) once owned by his father to his nephew John O.K..
 Schlossberg.
-Kennedy's cousin, Timothy P. Shriver was named executor of the wills.
-Kennedy's estate is reportedly worth $100 million.
+Kennedy's cousin, Timothy P. Shriver was named the executor of the wills.
+Kennedy's estate was reportedly worth $100 million at the time.

 Joe DiMaggio Will (1914-1999)

 According to his will, "The Yankee Clipper" set up trusts for Joseph Jr., his grandchildren Katherine and Paula, and his great-grandchildren, Kendall and Mitchell Stein, and Valerie and Vanessa Harm.
-The Steins wills receive $250,000 each while the Harms wills receive $500,000 each.
-The remainder of DiMaggio's estate will be divided among his son and his two grandchildren.
+The Steins received $250,000 each, while the Harms received $500,000 each.
+The remainder of DiMaggio's estate was divided among his son and his two grandchildren.

 Diana, Princess of Wales Will (1961-1997)